Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 #####/api/logout

 ####POST
-A Post request with form with user's email to delete the user's session.
+A Post request with user's email to delete the user's session.

 ```javascript
 {